thaliaarchi/abstracting-abstract-machines/rt/notes.md

 The express refinement types with regular trees (i.e., the expressivity of regular expressions).
 Could refinement types potentially be written with push-down automata or Turing machines?
-It would probably be unsound, though.
+It would probably be undecidable, though.

+## Topic 2

+Refinement types in the paper focus on predicates over data.
+What about over codata or control flow?